lumeland/lume.land/docs/core/server.md

 ### not_found

 To show a not-found page on 404 errors.
-Optionally can create a directoryIndex for folders.
+Optionally it can create a directoryIndex for folders.
 It's used by Lume in the `--serve` mode.
 See the [available options in Deno Doc](https://doc.deno.land/https://deno.land/x/lume/middlewares/not_found.ts/~/Options).

 ### on_demand